tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/remove-files.md

 ```
 {{% /codeblock %}}

-Replace `file_to_remove` by the path and file name of the file that you want to wipe out.
+Replace `file_to_remove` with the path and file name of the file that you want to wipe out.

 3. If the command doesn't work, verify you have used the correct file name and path.
 Typically, the file name and path are indicated in a Git error message when trying to push or pull.
 Thanks to [StackOverflow](https://stackoverflow.com/questions/10676128/remove-deleted-files-from-git-history) for this solution!

 Check out the GitHub manuals for a [step-by-step guide](https://docs.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository)!
 Alternatively, use [BFG Repo Cleaner](https://rtyley.github.io/bfg-repo-cleaner/), a convenient tool to remove unwanted files from your project.

 {{% tip %}}
-__Proactive prevention of committing specific files__

 Avoid future mishaps by learning to [exclude files from versioning](../git-ignore).
 {{% /tip %}}

 {{% summary %}}
 This guide presents effective strategies for removing sensitive data or unwanted files:
 - Undoing your last commit
-- Entirely eliminating files
+- Entirely removing files

 By applying these techniques, you can navigate the challenges of preserving the integrity of your repository while sharing your work with the wider community.
 {{% /summary %}}